-Soils at HLZ-3 consist of Lakeland sand, which are classified as "best" suitability for use by gopher tortoise and eastern indigo snake in the USACE/USFWS EDGES guidance.
+Soils at HLZ-3 consist of Lakeland sand, which is classified as "best" suitability for use by gopher tortoise and eastern indigo snake in the USACE/USFWS EDGES guidance.
 No gopher tortoises or burrows were observed onsite during the January 2023 reconnaissance; however, two inactive burrows were observed offsite along forest roads in the vicinity of HLZ-3.
 However, burrow locations may change over time, so although inactive burrows were noted, individual burrow locations are likely different.
 As a result, gopher tortoise and eastern indigo snake may occur in the vicinity of HLZ-3.
 It should also be noted that GADNR does not indicate any documented occurrence of the eastern indigo snakes within the USGS topographic quarter quadrangle for HLZ-3.

 Impacts are evaluated for vegetation, wildlife species, and protected species.
 Activities would not affect aquatic habitats.
-The methodology begins with identification of areas where resource occurrence overlaps the direct and indirect project footprint.
+The methodology begins with the identification of areas where resource occurrence overlaps the direct and indirect project footprint.
 The animal and plant resources potentially affected are identified based on habitat type and previous documented occurrence.
 Impacts are evaluated for significance based on the potential for long-term effects resulting from ground activities and air training.
 The greatest potential for impacts would result from noise, including aircraft overflights, small arms use, and ground-burst simulator use.

 Overall, there would be no significant adverse impacts to wildlife or protected species.
-Consultation with the USFWS is pending.
-Concurrence from the USFWS is anticipated due to the analysis of potential impacts to wildlife as presented in this EA demonstrated "no effect" on federally listed species, due to a lack of suitable habitats, with the exception of eastern indigo snake and gopher tortoise, which has a "may affect, not likely to adversely affect" determination (Table 3-18).
+The analysis of potential impacts to wildlife as presented in this EA demonstrated "no effect" on federally listed species due to a lack of suitable habitats, with the exception of eastern indigo snake and gopher tortoise, which has a "may affect, not likely to adversely affect" determination (Table 3-18).
+The USFWS concurred with the DAF's findings in a letter dated June 25, 2024.
+The USFWS also requested that eastern indigo snake and gopher tortoise education be provided whenever possible for troops training at the HLZs.
+Additional education serves to provide additional protection for the species.

 Common Name Scientific Name Potential Effect

-Common Name Similar Scientific Name HLZ-2 HLZ-3
+Common Name Scientific Name HLZ-1 HLZ-2 HLZ-3

 Bald Eagle Haliaeetus leucocephalus NE NE

 Swallow-tailed Kite Elanoides forficatus NE NE

 Wood Stork Mycteria americana NE NE NE

 Eastern Indigo Snake Drymarchon couperi NE NLAA NLAA

 Gopher Tortoise Gopherus polyphemus NLAA NLAA

 Suwannee Alligator Snapping Turtle Macrochelys suwanniensis NE NE NE

 Spotted Bullhead Ameiurus serrachanthus NE

 Suwannee Bass Micropterus notius NE

 Monarch Butterfly Danaus plexippus NE NE NE

 Pondspice Litsea aestivalis NE

 Yellow Flytrap Sarracenia flava NE NE